alpana-hep/susy_2020/README.md

 ./analyzeLightBSM <filelist> <outfile> <year <process>  <photon ID>
 ```
 Note - if you are reading nevents & cross section from the 'map_crosssection_SMprocess_v1.txt' file then make sure to keep the <process> name similar to the saved in 'map_crosssection_SMprocess.txt' and should contain UL in it if you are analyzing UL ntuples.
-<photon ID>: 'loose', 'medium', 'tight','mva_wp90','mva_p80'
+photon ID: 'loose', 'medium', 'tight','mva_wp90','mva_p80'
 (Note-  first three are cutbased ID recommended by Egamma group.)
-<filelist>: see under the 'inputFiles' directory
+filelist: see under the 'inputFiles' directory
-<outfile>: as you want to name your file
+outfile: as you want to name your file
-<process>: MC smaples for which job is running or data for data files
+process: MC smaples for which job is running or data for data files
 Example to run the machinery -
 ```
 ./analyzeLightBSM inputfiles/runList_Summer20UL17_DYJetsToLL_M-50_HT-100to200_TuneCP5_PSweights_13TeV-madgraphMLM-pythia8.txt out_DYJetsToLL_M-50_HT-100to200.root 2017 DYJetsToLL_M-50UL loose